 One of the ways I ensure my kiddos, who can certainly be picky at times, are getting enough produce is to sneak extra fruits and veggies into just about every meal.
 It’s been a fun challenge for me over the years to figure out all the ways I can do this.
 In fact, my first blog was born out of the concept.

-I’m excited to share with you today 50 ways to sneak fruits and vegetables into your kids’ favorite foods.
+Now, I’m excited to share with you 50 more ways to sneak fruits and vegetables into your kids’ favorite foods.

 Use pumpkin, sweet potato, or butternut squash puree these ways…